Scienza/SitoAndreaIdini/content/projects/tools/work_tools.md

 This is way more powerful than simply keeping the old files, because:

 1. You can generate way more versions than copy of files.
+You will have an efficient use of space in your brain and in your disk.
 2. This enables you to do more meaningful comparison, try quicker new things, and see what works and what doesn't.
-3. You can tag the version with appropriate descriptions and comments, not only filenames or (if you are very clever, comments in the file).
+3. You can tag the version with appropriate descriptions and comments, not only filenames or (if you are very clever, comments inside the file).
 4. There are different levels and granularity for the comments:
-    - tags: for stable, progressive, versions (0, 1.0, 1.1 ...);
+    - tags: for stable, progressive, versions (0.1, 1.0, 1.1 ...);
     - branches: for different, eventually parallel, branches and stages of development (a, b, with_appendix);
     - releases: for versions which are shared (advisor, printed, online).
 5. Makes it way easier to collaborate, especially over remote repositories hosting services, such as [github](www.github.com).